jesusherencia/Hints/UseCase_Annotation.md

 }
 ```

 But @Service comes from Spring, so we have a dependency from domain layer to external layer.
+Not good.
 To overcome this we replace @Service by the UseCase annotation that we create in the domain package.

 ```java